CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Introduction

+We present our novel \textbf{C}ache-\textbf{A}ware \textbf{RMI} framework, called CARMI, that implements the new ideas introduced above with six example tree node (model) types.
+Our experimental study shows that CARMI outperforms all baselines on both our microbenchmark and SOSD benchmark.
+In our microbenchmark, CARMI achieves an average speedup of 2.2$\times$ (up to 4.2$\times$) and 1.9$\times$ (up to 7.2$\times$) compared to B+ Tree and ALEX, respectively, while only using about 0.77$\times$ memory space of B+ Tree.
+On the SOSD benchmark, CARMI achieves an average speedup of 2.5$\times$ (up to 3.0$\times$)/1.5$\times$ (up to 2.3$\times$) compared to B+ Tree/ALEX, respectively.
+Compared to its closest competitor RMI, which has been carefully tuned for each dataset in advance, CARMI is still 1.2$\times$ faster on average (up to 1.5$\times$).

+We make the following contributions: \begin{itemize}[leftmargin=*] \item We identify that the inflexibility of data partitioning for learned indexes is one of the key reasons why there is a large performance gap when applying them to synthetic and real-world datasets. \item We propose a new cost model for RMI training, which uses entropy across partition sizes to measure the effect of data partitioning on index performance. \item We formalize the index construction problem as an optimization problem, and propose an algorithm to solve it efficiently and automatically. \item We propose CARMI, a novel RMI framework implementing the new cost model and automatic node selection algorithm.
+CARMI also uses a new memory layout that is more cache-friendly, especially for the last-mile search. \item We conduct a series of experiments to demonstrate the superior performance and robustness of our framework. \end{itemize}

-The remainder of this paper is outlined as follows: in Section~\ref{sec:preliminary}, we review the concept of the learned index and the RMI framework.
-In Section~\ref{sec:framework}, we explain the design details of CARMI and characterize the performance of nodes from multiple perspectives.
-In addition, we also briefly describe the different nodes implemented in our framework.
-Section~\ref{sec:construction} discusses the cost-based construction algorithm, which is used to construct the optimal index structure using the information of a recent history query workload.
+The remainder of this paper is outlined as follows: In Section~\ref{sec:preliminary}, we review the RMI framework and discuss the two ways of viewing RMI: model fitting vs. data partitioning.
+In Section~\ref{sec:framework}, we derive a cost model for the entire index structure, and introduce entropy as a metric for characterizing the node performance.
+Section~\ref{sec:constructionAlg} discusses the cost-based hybrid index construction algorithm, which is used to choose different node settings flexibly to construct the optimal index structure during runtime.
+In Section~\ref{sec:cache}, we explain the cache-aware designs of CARMI, including the new memory layout and a prefetching mechanism.
 The experimental setup and results are shown in Section~\ref{sec:experiment}.
-We discuss the possible extension directions of CARMI in Section~\ref{sec:discussion}.
-Finally, we discuss related work in Section~\ref{sec:related} and conclude in Section~\ref{sec:conclusion}.
+We discuss the possible extension directions and future works in Section~\ref{sec:discussion}.
+Finally, we discuss related work in Section~\ref{sec:related} and conclude in Section~\ref{sec:conclusion}. \techreport{Some implementation details, experimental settings and proof of theorem can be found in the appendix.}